SaddlebackCSS/vimnotes/README.md

       GVim only understands vim commands.
 - EVim is GVim in "easy mode".
 - Easy mode can also be run using `vim -y` in the terminal
+- Easy mode can also be activated using the Vim command `:set insertmode`.
+  This also works in the command-line Vim.
+  (see `:help evim-keys` for the full list of options that EVim uses).
 - There are also "View" variants that open the file read-only

 ---